-There’s something magical about the fusion of a soft muffin and a chewy cookie and that’s exactly what inspired my latest creation; Raspberry Muffin Cookies.
-These cookies are bursting with juicy raspberry flavor, have a tender, cake-like texture in the center, and just the right amount of golden crisp around the edges.
-Think of them as a cookie that borrowed the best parts of your favorite breakfast muffin.
+There’s something magical about the fusion of a soft muffin and a chewy cookie—and that’s exactly what inspired my latest creation: Raspberry Muffin Cookies.
+These cookies are bursting with bright, juicy raspberry flavor in every bite, balanced by a subtle sweetness that feels both comforting and fresh.
+They have a tender, cake-like texture in the center that practically melts in your mouth, while the edges bake up with just the right touch of golden crispness for that satisfying contrast.

 Step by step instructions